-In Florida, hurricanes are prevalent, and preparedness is vital to the operation of a successful marina.
+Hurricanes are prevalent in Florida, and preparedness is vital to the operation of a successful marina.
 The very active and costly hurricane seasons of 2004 and 2005 serve as evidence of the importance of being prepared early and for the worst.
 Boat owners and marina operators, especially those along the coast, should consider hurricane preparation part of normal boat and marina maintenance.
 Just a few unprepared boats can inflict incredible damage on a marina, as can unsecured facilities and equipment.
 Marina managers must begin early in developing a formal, orderly written plan to help them enrich resiliency.

 A wealth of information on Clean and Resilient strategies is available through resource programs online.
-To assist with Clean and Resilient efforts, GOMA created a guidebook, educational brochure and policy guide to promote environmentally responsible operations and Best Management Practices at marinas in the Gulf region.
+To assist with Clean and Resilient efforts, GOMA created a guidebook, educational brochure and policy guide to promote environmentally responsible operations and best management practices at marinas in the Gulf region.
 The National Oceanic and Atmospheric Administration (NOAA) additionally distributes resources for hurricane safety and preparedness, which include emergency planning, evacuation and recovery materials.
-For steps on how to prepare your home or business for a hurricane, including arrival timelines, the Federal Emergency Management Agency has prepared a Hurricane Seasonal Preparedness Digital Toolkit.
-For further information on the Clean and Resilient Program, or how to become certified in the state of Florida, contact a Florida Clean Marina Program Coordinator.
+For steps on how to prepare your home or business for a hurricane, the Federal Emergency Management Agency has prepared a Hurricane Seasonal Preparedness Digital Toolkit.
+For further information on the Clean and Resilient Program or how to become certified in the state of Florida, contact a Florida Clean Marina Program Coordinator.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?